Mobility and Behavior Lab

 Outside of research, Alec serves on the executive boards of Northwestern’s Graduate Leadership and Advocacy Council and the Social and Economic Factors of Transportation committee of the Transportation Research Board.
 His life motto is “never stop exploring,” which he practices through frequent visits to new coffee shops as well as natural areas for hiking excursions.
 Additionally, he is an avid fantasy and science fiction reader, with his personal library growing at a rate of 15 books per year.

-Alec currently works at Oak Ridge National Lab in Tennessee as a Postdoctoral Researcher.
+Alec held a position at Oak Ridge National Lab in Tennessee as a Postdoctoral Researcher and currently works as a Senior Performance Analyst at MARTA (Metropolitan Atlanta Rapid Transit Authority).

 Alireza Ermagun -- former post-doc